How does inflation affect your savings?

 What is the impact of inflation on stocks and shares ISAs?

-Although there has been stock market turbulence recently, investing in shares and similar markets can be a way to grow your savings over the long term.
+Although there has been stock market turbulence in 2025, investing in shares and similar markets can be a way to grow your savings over the long term.

-Of course, achieving returns over the long term will require you to put money away you shouldn’t need to touch for a lengthy period.
+Of course, achieving returns over the long term will require you to put money away that you shouldn’t need to touch for a lengthy period, so don’t invest cash you may need for other purposes.

-You can save up to £20,000 per tax year in an ISA without paying income tax or capital gains tax.
+You can save up to £20,000 this tax year in an ISA without paying income tax or capital gains tax.

 How to regularly invest in stocks